Street vending in Los Angeles

-History
+Early History

 Street vending became prominent in Los Angeles during the latter half of the 19th century, after California became a state in 1850.
-Mexican and Chinese immigrants were some of the first street vendors in 1870.
-By 1890, the city tried to restrict their movement, but the food proved to be too popular.
+Mexican tamale workers and Chinese pushcart workers were among the first recorded vendors in the 1870s and 1880s.
+By 1890s, the city introduced rules to limit their movement, although vendors continued to operate due to their popularity.

-Most street vendors at the time stayed in downtown LA, but with the rise of the automobile they were able to spread out more.
-Tacos from street carts became big in the 1930s.
+Most street vendors stayed in downtown LA at first, but as automobiles became more common they were able to spread out into new areas.
+Tacos from street carts became especially popular in the 1930s.

-Chinese immigrants had a harder time because they were trapped in ghettos and attacks kept their population to just a few hundred.
-They were forced to migrate around the city and go up to people's doors.
-Public health officials told people that their food was unsanitary and to not eat it.
-In the 1920s, Olvera Street was revitalized and Chinese street vending disappeared, along with Chinatown being moved farther away.
+Chinese immigrants had a harder time because they were forced into segregated neighborhoods, and constant attacks kept their population very small.
+Many were pushed to move around the city and sell food door to door.
+Public health officials also told people that their food was unsafe, which hurt their ability to sell.
+In the 1920s, when Olvera Street was revitalized, Chinese street vending faded away, and Chinatown was moved farther from the city center.